 - b.
 That the project enhances and improves a structure that is culturally or historically important on a local, regional, state, or national level, either independently or within the context of an historic district, town center, or village center in which the building is located.
-Analysis: The property has been determined eligible for the National Register of Historic Places as a contributing structure within the larger Downtown Historic District. - c.
+Analysis: The property was listed on the National Register of Places in 1978, thus satisfying this criterion. - c.
 That the project promotes the preservation and reuse of existing building stock throughout a municipality by the rehabilitation of historic structures, thereby conserving the embodied energy in accordance with energy efficiency guidelines established by the U.S. Secretary of the Interior's Standards for Rehabilitation.
 Analysis: Although the project will preserve and renovate a historic structure, and includes energy efficiency improvements, the applicant does not intend to strictly conform to the Secretary of the Interior's Standards for Rehabilitation.
 Therefore, the project does not technically satisfy this criterion. - d.
 That the project promotes development of municipal centers, providing for efficiency, safety, and a greater sense of community, consistent with RSA 9-B (New Hampshire's Smart Growth statute).
 Analysis: This project is consistent with the goals of State's Smart Growth statute as it involves renovation of a historic building served by existing infrastructure, thus helping to reducing sprawl.
 Therefore staff believes this project satisfies this criterion. - e.
 That the project increases residential housing in urban or town centers.
-Analysis: This project does not involve new housing.
+Analysis: This project will not result in any new residential units.